bastibense/libharu_ng/README.md

 ## Requirements

-- libz
+- libz (required at runtime)
-- libpng
+- libpng (required at runtime)
-- cmake
+- cmake (required for building the C library)

 ### On Ubuntu/Debian